 Do you thrive on change and want to gain more insights into the pharmacy profession?
 Then consider a student role with the Ontario Pharmacists Association!
-OPA is offering one University of Waterloo pharmacy student a chance to be part of the action during the 2024 Fall Work Term (September to December 2024).
+OPA is offering one University of Waterloo pharmacy student a chance to be part of the action during the 2026 Winter Work Term (January to April 2026).

 The Ontario Pharmacists Association is committed to evolving the pharmacy profession and advocating for excellence in practice and patient care.
-As Canada’s largest advocacy organization, and professional development provider for pharmacists, pharmacy students, interns and pharmacy technicians, the Association represents pharmacy professionals across Ontario.
+OPA is Canada’s largest pharmacy-based advocacy organization and continuing professional development provider for pharmacy professionals.
 By leveraging the unique expertise of pharmacy professionals, enabling them to practise to their fullest potential, and making them more accessible to patients, OPA is working to improve the efficiency and effectiveness of the health care system.

 About This Opportunity